Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

-How Do You File for Divorce in Virginia?
+How to File for Divorce in VA?

 A divorce is the legal termination of a marriage which severs the relationship between two parties and determines the division of debts and assets.
 Depending on the exact nature of the marriage, the divorce may be further complicated by matters of child custody, support, or alimony.